hyltonjean/joblistings/README.md

 # joblistings
-Apply for Jobs - not full project
+Application platform to apply for Jobs - not the full project